jabranham/personal-website/_posts/2016-11-11-using-pandoc-a-grad-student-guide.md

 in a terminal (powershell on Windows) and then pressing enter.[^1] It will tell you what version of pandoc you have installed.

+Once you have verified you have pandoc installed and up to date, we can move on to Part Two - Exporting to Word.[^4]

 [^1]: If you don't know how to open a terminal, just search for "terminal" (for Linux/Mac) or "powershell" (for Windows).
 The terminal/powershell programs come preinstalled with the operating system, so you shouldn't need to do anything else.
 On older Windows versions, you may need to manually install powershell.

 [^2]: Pandoc is also free, open-source software.
 It is developed [on github](https://github.com/jgm/pandoc).

 [^3]: So, for example, while it's possible to use pandoc to convert to and from org-mode documents, html, and many other formats, we won't focus on that.

+[^4]: Link to come when the post is published; probably in a couple days.